0xAX/asm/content/asm_3.md

 _start:
 	;; Fetch the number of arguments from the stack and store it in the rcx register. pop rcx
-	;; Check the number of the given command line arguments. cmp rcx, 3
+	;; Check the number of the given command-line arguments. cmp rcx, 3
 	;; If not enough, jump to the error subroutine. jne argcError

-;; Print the error message if not enough command line arguments.
+;; Print the error message if not enough command-line arguments.
 argcError:
 	;; Specify the system call number (1 is `sys_write`).
 	mov rax, SYS_WRITE